 Stigma may cause you to withdraw from relationships as well as community and social obligations, which can have a significant impact on your well-being and quality of life.
-But you don't have to let it.
+But you don't have to let it - you can fight it instead.

-• Be open and direct.
+" Be open and direct.